 You need to determine an affordable monthly mortgage payment with sufficient funds for other reasonable monthly debts and living expenses.
 The total monthly mortgage payment is known in the mortgage industry as the "P.I.T.I."
 (Principal, Interest, Taxes and Insurance).
 These components are the principal or outstanding mortgage debt; interest on the mortgage debt; monthly property taxes; and monthly property insurance premiums.
-Note that mortgage insurance premiums are typical in the industry but are not required for the NACA Mortgage.
+Note that mortgage insurance premiums are typical in the industry, but are not required for the NACA Mortgage.
 You must also factor in other costs for the specific property you choose like homeowner's association dues and flood insurance.

-The determination of your affordable monthly mortgage payment starts with your current rental payment or with no base if you do not pay rent.
-If you are looking for a payment higher than your current affordable rental payment, your NACA Counselor will review your budget to determine if you have available funds for a higher monthly mortgage payment or whether you must permanently increase your income and/or decrease your debts and expenses.
-Your NACA Counselor calculates your affordable monthly mortgage payment, which is your affordable rent, plus your regular pattern of savings (i.e., Payment Shock) without exceeding your Housing Ratio and Debt Ratio as described below.
+The determination of your affordable monthly mortgage payment starts with your current rental payment, or with no base if you do not pay rent.
+Your NACA Counselor will review your budget to determine if you have available funds for a higher monthly mortgage payment, or whether you must permanently increase your income and/or decrease your debts and expenses.
+Your NACA Counselor calculates your affordable monthly mortgage payment, which is your affordable rent plus your regular pattern of savings (i.e., Payment Shock) without exceeding your Housing Ratio and Debt Ratio as described below.